Skip to content

 • VAST tracking events: For video creatives, milestone events (start, quartiles, complete) fire per the VAST specification.

-• Viewability vendors: If the creative includes Moat, IAS, or DoubleVerify scripts, they execute within the WebView sandbox.
+• Viewability vendors: If the creative includes Moat, IAS, or DoubleVerify scripts, they execute inside GMA's own ad-creative surface.

 These third-party pixels operate independently of the SDK event pipeline.
 The SDK does not intercept or modify them.